Part 5 – The Applications Process

 - Organisers of expeditions involving major up-front costs are advised to discuss their plans with the Operations Director at [email protected] as early as possible and prior to submitting an application in order to determine the extent of UT’s possible involvement.

-- It is particularly important that all applications include comprehensive and accurate income and expenditure totals for all eligible participants.
+- It is particularly important that all applications include comprehensive and robust income and expenditure totals for all eligible participants, although it is appreciated that in pump-primer applications, figures may be estimates.
 It must include the total of the expected personal contributions from all entitled (Reserve or Cadet) expedition members.

 - The Ulysses Trust does not, as a rule, support competitive sports, package holidays, or expeditions whose principal objective is to fundraise for other charities.
 The Applications Committee will however consider exceptions where the challenge or adventurous component justifies this.